jasonleonhard/leonhard_lib/README.md

 # main.rs

-    use leonhard::file_io;
+    use leonhard_lib::file_io;

     fn main() {
         file_io::some_function();
     }

-Here we import the library called `leonhard` but only the module `file_io`, so if there are more modules they are intentionally not accessible for now.
+Here we import the library called `leonhard_lib` but only the module `file_io`, so if there are more modules they are intentionally not accessible for now.

 Calling `file_io::some_function();` to execute when the program runs.